 Vitamin C infusions

-People recovering from acute infections often report a marked improvement in energy and more speedy resolution of respiratory symptoms after IV vitamin C infusions.
+People recovering from acute infections often report a marked improvement in energy and more speedy resolution of respiratory symptoms after intravenous vitamin C infusions.

-We have also had people with recurrent infections who report far fewer or in some cases, no further infections for many months after a course of IV vitamin C.
+We have also had people with recurrent infections who report far fewer or in some cases, no further infections for many months after receiving IV vitamin C infusions.

 Some people with an underlying lung or sinus condition making them more prone to respiratory infections report less frequent and less severe respiratory infections.
 Some also notice less antibiotic use.